ant-media/LibRtmp-Client-for-Android/README.md

 # Librtmp_Client_for_Android
 It is probably the smallest(~60KB) rtmp client for android.
-It calls librtmp functions over JNI interface
+It calls librtmp functions over JNI interface.
+With all cpu architectures(arm, arm7, arm8, x86, x86-64, mips) its size is getting about 300KB

 It compiles librtmp library without ssl.